ScanGov/docs/_pages/metadata.md

 ## About

-Website metadata refers to the information embedded in a web page's HTML code that provides additional details about the webpage.
+Website metadata is the information embedded in a web page's HTML code that provides additional details about the webpage.
 This metadata is not visible on the webpage itself but is used by browsers, search engines, and other web services to understand and categorize the content. (<a href="https://developer.mozilla.org">Mozilla Developer Network</a>)

 ## Standards